vitalab/vitalab.github.io/medical-imaging/_posts/2019-01-31-sh-harmonization-resnet.md

 - Evaluate the ability to reduce inter-scanner variance in the signal itself and metrics like FA/MD (Figures 2,3,4)
 - 10-fold cross-validation using the 10 subjects (8 training, 1 validation, 1 test).

-The only reported baseline is the Golkov method, a 3-layer, 150 units neural network with ReLu and Dropout designed, applied on a single voxel at a time; it was "designed" for the estimation of scalar measures from diffusion data, and seems completely unrelated to harmonization.
+The only reported baseline is the Golkov method[^1], a 3-layer, 150 units neural network with ReLU and Dropout designed, applied on a single voxel at a time; it was "designed" for the estimation of scalar measures from diffusion data, and seems completely unrelated to harmonization.

 **There is no classical method baseline...**